 People who wish to rise high spiritually and go beyond their material desires should read this book summary.

-Or people who want to improve themselves, in general, should also read this book summary.
+Or people who want to improve themselves should also read this book summary.

-You won’t be asked to go on the Himalayas and leave your home.
+You won’t be asked to go to the Himalayas and leave your home.